stackbit-projects/blue-paprika-4d9dc/content/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work
+subtitle: This is a short page about me
 img_path: /images/20190607_172222.jpg
 seo:
   title: About Me